-Getting an accurate temperature readout is important for food safety reasons, but it’s also vital if you prefer your meats at a specific temperature.
+Getting an accurate temperature readout is important for food safety reasons, but it’s also vital if you prefer your different types of meat at a specific temperature.
 For that reason, you want a grill thermometer that you rely on to give you an accurate readout.

-Not just any grill thermometer is going to give you this peace of mind.
+Not just any meat probe is going to give you this peace of mind.
 You don’t have to spend a lot of money to get a good one, but it doesn’t pay to choose the cheapest one you can find either.

 Most experts will tell you that the built-in thermometer on your grill is not one you can rely on.
 Because they are located on the hood, you aren’t getting an accurate reading of the internal temperature of the actual foods you’re preparing.

-They are valuable for determining whether your grill is at the right surface temperature for grilling, but you should always use a dedicated grilling thermometer to be sure the meat is cooked properly.
+They are valuable for determining whether your surface temperature is at the right level, but you should always use a dedicated grilling thermometer to be sure the meat is cooked properly.